redwing-381/moment/README.md

 ## 🎯 What This Does

-The AI Risk Gatekeeper monitors enterprise actions in real-time and makes instant security decisions:

 ```
 Employee Action → Kafka Stream → AI Analysis → Block/Allow/Escalate
      (10ms)         (50ms)         (200ms)         (100ms)